ARTIST-Association/ARTIST/docs/generating_scenario.rst

 This object defines:

-- The ``kinematic_type`` applied in the scenario, in this case we are using a *rigid body kinematic*.
+- The ``kinematic_type`` applied in the scenario; in this case, we are using a *rigid body kinematic*.
 - The ``kinematic_initial_orientation_offsets`` which are the offsets we defined above.
-- If we have ``KinematicDeviations`` we would also include them in this definition.
+- If we have ``KinematicDeviations``, we would also include them in this definition.

 With the kinematic prototype defined, the final prototype we require is the *actuator* prototype.
-For the rigid body kinematic applied in this scenario we require **exactly two** actuators.
-We can define these actuators via ` ``ActuatorConfig`` objects as shown below:
+For the rigid body kinematic applied in this scenario, we require **exactly two** actuators.
+We can define these actuators via ``ActuatorConfig`` objects as shown below:

 .. code-block::